-To demonstrate the feasibility of the DrK attack in realistic settings, we evaluated the attack on commodity 64-bit OSes that use KASLR, namely, Linux kernel 4.4.0, Windows 10 10.0.10586, and Mac OS X El Capitan 10.11.4 2.
-Furthermore, we also mounted the DrK attack on a Linux virtual machine (VM) running on Xen hardware virtual machine (HVM) mode to test against cloud environment settings.
-This setting resembles that of an X1 instance [2] in the Amazon Elastic Compute Cloud (EC2), which (will) support TSX on the cloud.
+To demonstrate the feasibility of the DrK attack in realistic settings, we evaluated the attack on commodity 64-bit OSes that use KASLR, namely, Linux kernel 4.4.0, Windows 10 10.0.10586, and Mac OS X El Capitan 10.11.4 .
+Furthermore, we also mounted the DrK attack on a Linux virtual machine (VM) running on a Xen hypervisor, and a cloud environment (an X1 instance of Amazon EC2), to test DrK against cloud environment settings.

 Table 4 summarizes the result of the DrK attack on various hardware and software configurations.
-In short, the DrK attack demonstrates around 99%-100% of accuracy-not just mapped and unmapped pages, but also executable pages, independent to the OS-for determining kernel address mappings in all major OSes and even in a virtualized environment, in few seconds with near-perfect accuracy.
+In short, the DrK attack demonstrates around 99%-100% accuracy-not just mapped and unmapped pages, but also executable pages, independent to the OS-for determining kernel address mappings in all major OSes and even in a virtualized environment, in few seconds with near-perfect accuracy.
 To the best of our knowledge, this level of accuracy, speed, and generality in a cache timing side-channel attack has never been demonstrated before.

-1. Accuracy.
+Accuracy.
 The DrK attack is highly accurate.
 It can identify the mapping status of a kernel address at the page-level granularity.
 In comparing the result from the DrK attack with the ground truth page table mappings, we achieved 100% accuracy in detecting the correct page mapping across the OSes and CPUs.